joshuaramat/react-portfolio/README.md

 # React Portfolio

 ## Purpose
-A portfolio website built with React.js that showcases all of Te Wei's coding projects.
+A portfolio website built with React.js that showcases all of Joshua Ramat's coding projects.

 ## Link
 https://joshuaramat.github.io/react-port/